rigby200602/tripzy-frontend-test-LeDienThanhTung/README.md

 ```
 Then i am using map() to handle that array, to render each object in the array.

+And useState() to store the state of the activeTab.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: